Frequently Asked Questions

 We do not use synthetic fragrances meaning all of our products are phthalate-free.
 All of our bars contain natural essential oils in industry standard concentrations for both therapeutic benefits and a delicious scent.
 Like all natural ingredients, essential oils do contain allergens.
 Please read our ingredient lists before use if you have any sensitivities.

-How do I get the absolute most out of my shampoo bars?
+How do I get the absolute most out of my shampoo and conditioner bars?

 • Don’t exert tons of pressure!
-Light circular motions on your scalp will do the trick.
+Light circular motions on your scalp and gently running down your hair shaft will do the trick.
 The bars are solid but they are not unbreakable.

-• It's called Suds for a reason!
-The bars will lather quickly and once you find you have enough to sufficiently cleanse your scalp, stop there!
+• The shampoo bars lather quickly and once you find you have enough lather to sufficiently cleanse your scalp, stop there!
 Working up a crazy voluminous lather isn’t more effective... you’ll just use your bar up faster.
 Less is more.

-• The bulk bars can be cut in half with a sharp knife and used one half at a time.
+• The large bars can be cut in half with a sharp knife and used one half at a time.

-• *** Most importantly, take them out of the shower and any puddles so it can dry properly between use! ***
+• *** Most importantly, remove from any spraying water and puddles so your bars can dry properly between use! ***